Interest In Marco Belinelli Grows As Guard Agrees To Buyout With The Atlanta Hawks

 The Philadelphia 76ers want to make the postseason.
 Having another shooter to space the floor for Joel Embiid and Ben Simmons would be beneficial to their cause.
 Marco Belinelli coming in as a reserve to spell Sixers’ guard J.J.
 Redick is what Philadelphia envisions.

-Shooting and perimeter defense is want ails the Oklahoma City Thunder.
+Shooting and perimeter defense are what ail the Oklahoma City Thunder.
 The Thunder is a team that is considered to having an outside shot of defeating the Golden State Warriors.
 Improving their outside shooting with Marco Belinelli gives them a better chance at doing so.

 Marco Belinelli is not a one-dimensional player.
 Belinelli’s ability to play without the basketball and shoot off a pass makes him appealing to several teams.